alexung93/my-portfolio/README.md

 - Use GatsbyJS features more.

 ## Forking
 If you want to fork this repo, please contact me first.
-I wouldn't mind depending on the use case of the code.
+I wouldn't mind depending on the use case.
 Thank you for understanding.

 ## Comments
 Feel free to send me a message with constructive criticism or things that you think I should read to improve my site.
 Thank you!